benjaminpjoseph/UK-Industry-Employment-Growth-1997-2024/README.md

 ## Purpose

-The aim of this project was to get a clear picture of the employment growth trends in these important UK industries, and, well, to have a bit of practice with my Python skills, to be honest.
+The aim of this project was to get a clear picture of the employment growth trends in these important UK industries and to flex my Python skills.

 ## Tools Used